moodle/devdocs/general/community/roadmap.md

 - creating new solutions as a plugin in the [Moodle Plugins directory](https://moodle.org/plugins),
 - or meeting us in person at one of our [MoodleMoots](https://moodle.com/events/)

-Moodle also has an extensive network of [Moodle Partners](https://moodle.com/partners).
+Moodle also has an extensive network of [Certified Moodle Service Providers](https://moodle.com/services), also known as Moodle Partners.
 Moodle Partners are service providers that are certified by Moodle HQ to provide high quality Moodle services for schools, institutions and organisations.
 We work closely with our partners to determine the needs of Moodle Users and improve the platform.

 Our Roadmap is built via our [Roadmap process](https://docs.moodle.org/dev/Roadmap_process).
 This process is continuously evolving but it always seeks to involve all our key stakeholders - students, teachers, admins, institutions, and of course our partners and supporters.